History of Newfoundland and Labrador: Colony of Newfoundland

-John Cabot (1450–1499), commissioned by King Henry VII of England, landed on the North East coast of North America in 1497.
+John Cabot (1450–1499), commissioned by King Henry VII of England, landed on the northeast coast of North America in 1497.
 The exact location of his landing is unknown but the 500th anniversary of his landing was commemorated in Bonavista.
 The 1497 voyage has generated much debate among historians, with various points in Newfoundland, and Cape Breton Island in Nova Scotia, most often identified as the likely landing place.

 The first Englishman to provide a detailed survey of the island and to advocate its settlement was Anthony Parkhurst, in 1577-8.
 Sir Humphrey Gilbert, provided with letters patent from Queen Elizabeth I, landed in St John's in August 1583, and formally took possession of the island.

 17th and 18th centuries

-In 1610 John Guy of Bristol founded 'The London and Bristol Company for the Plantation of Newfoundland'.
+In 1610 John Guy of Bristol founded the London and Bristol Company for the Plantation of Newfoundland.

 He established a settlement at Cuper's Cove, being appointed governor.
 Excavation of the site since 1995 has revealed that it was occupied continuously from that point.
 Other settlements were Bristol's Hope, Renews, New Cambriol, South Falkland and Avalon which became a province in 1623.
 The first governor given jurisdiction over all of Newfoundland was Sir David Kirke in 1638.

 From the 1770s to the late 19th century, Moravian missionaries, Hudson's Bay Company agents, and other pioneer settlers along central Labrador's coastline learned to adapt to its rocky terrain, brutal winters, and its thin soil and scant sunshine.
 To maintain good health, to avoid the monotony of dried, salted, and tinned foods, and to reduce reliance on expensive imported food, they created gardens and succeeded after much experimentation in growing hardy vegetables and even some fragile crops.